 Arrange the fried plantains on top of the egg mixture.

 (Some of the plantains may shrink but that is okay.)

 Place the pie plate in the preheated oven and bake for 35 minutes.

 Now remove and check to make sure the egg is set in the middle.
 If it is set then remove it but if it isn’t set, place it back in the oven and turn off the heat.

 Let it stay in the oven for about 5-10 minutes then remove it.

 1. Using very ripe plantains is best.
 The plantains you use should be soft when peeled.
 They should still be able to have their shape but they should be very soft.
 That way, they will be nice and soft in the frittata.
 Do not use barely ripe or medium ripe plantains because they will be hard in the frittata and not easy to chew.

 2. Since you would use very ripe plantains, don’t fry them too long.
-Take them out of the oil when they have a mild gold/yellow color.
-They would gain more color when they are baked in the oven so you want to avoid starting off the baking process with plantains that are already too brown.
+Take them out of the oil when they have a mild gold/yellow colour.
+They would gain more colour when they are baked in the oven so you want to avoid starting off the baking process with plantains that are already too brown.

 Have a great week ahead!!!